confluentinc/examples/ccloud-monitoring/docs/producer-scenarios/authorization-problem.rst

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Delete the ACL allowing write to the topic, inserting your service account ID instead of ``184498``:
+Delete the ACL that allowed the service account to write to the topic, inserting your service account ID instead of ``184498``:

    .. code-block:: bash